 Fortunately for us believers, all of the above are true.
 Then why don’t they often feel true?

 None of those statements require that your circumstances are always pleasant or desirable.
-They are spiritual truths more than they are earthly or temporal facts.
+They are spiritual truths more than they are facts fulfilled by this current life.
 Spiritual truths last forever; circumstances are temporary.
 Don’t confuse the two.
-When you believe your circumstances are forever and truth is temporary, you will understandably be afraid.
+When you believe your circumstances are forever and the truth is temporary, you will understandably be afraid.
 So if you’re struggling, ask yourself which way you’re believing.

 Spiritual truths remain true, even when they don’t feel true.
 Who you are (all the good that God made you to be) remains true, even when you don’t feel good about yourself.

 When terrible, painful things happen, we are supposed to feel sad, but not discouraged forever.
 If you lose a loved one, develop a serious medical condition, or face humiliating rejection, you will feel it, and you should.

 No doubt that life circumstances can be obstacles to faith.
 No doubt there is plenty to be sad about.
 Just not sad forever.
 The reality of who God is brings joy to the heart.

 Wounds are real, but what God has to say counts infinitely more.
 Open your heart to life-giving encouragement.